2. GSEApy Tutorial

 print(go_mf['ATP binding (GO:0005524)'])

-The only requirement of input is a list of gene symbols.
+gp.enrichr() sends a gene list to the Enrichr web service and returns enrichment results.
+The only required input is a list of gene symbols.

 [15]: